50054-cdpa/notes/ir_pseudo_assembly.md

 $$

 where $li$, a labeled instruction, is a label $l$ associated with an instruction $i$.
 For simplicity, we use positive integers as labels.
 An instruction is either a move operation (moving value from source operand $s$ to destination operatnd $d$), a binary move operation, a return instruction, a conditional jump instruction and a jump instruction.
 Some non-syntactical restriction exists, e.g. a constant can't be used in a destination position.
-In Psuedo Assembly, we use `0` to denote `false` and any `1` constant to denote `true`.
+In Psuedo Assembly, we use `0` to denote `false` and `1`  to denote `true`.
 $r_{ret}$ is a special register for the return statement.

 Example (PA1)